<< Yesterday

 2013 Jacoby Ellsbury sets a single-game franchise record when he swipes five bases in the Red Sox' 9-2 victory over Philadelphia.
 The 29-year-old center fielder led the American League in stolen bases in his first two seasons in the majors, but injuries during the recent years have slowed down the Boston speedy leadoff hitter.

 2014 The Mets become the first team to have three players appear in a game whose last name begins with a lowercase letter d when Travis d'Arnaud, Jacob deGrom, and Matt den Dekker play in the Mets' 6-5 walk-off loss to Philadelphia at Citizens Bank Park.
-After using an upside-down capital 'P' on d'Arnaud's jersey, equipment manager Kevin Kierst asked Majestic, MLB's uniform supplier, to make 'small' letters available, knowing there be even more of a need this season.
+After using an upside-down capital 'P' on d'Arnaud's jersey, equipment manager Kevin Kierst asked Majestic, MLB's uniform supplier, to make 'small' letters available, knowing there would be even more of a need this season.

 40 Fact(s) Found